 DeAnna: …I always find myself looking forward.
 And it might actually be the first leadership principle because part of what you’re looking is what become the cornerstone, the foundational principles that begin to frame the way you want to be focusing and leading.
 Ironically, I believe, we are always stretching as a people to understand what does it mean to be one.
 “If you’re not one, you are not mine.”
 [00:14:00] What does that mean?

-What does it mean when we talk about have our hearts together in unity, in love, looking forward with one eye, right? – To use Elmer’s [SP] words.
-That whole place on John 17, “That they may be one as thou father already in me and I in thee,” what is that and how do we do it?
-What is one heart, one mind, one I looking forward?
+What does it mean when we talk about have our hearts knit together in unity, in love, looking forward with one eye, right? – To use Alma’s words, that whole place, or John 17, “That they may be one as thou father art in me and I in thee.”
+What is that, and how do we do it?
+What is one heart, one mind, one eye looking forward?
 How does that present?

 That whole sense of Zion is about oneness.
-And so when I keep thinking about, and I believe it is the answer to the question you asked, because in every organization whether it’s the church or outside, there is the challenge of how do we get people sing from the same piece of music so that we’re singing in harmony with each other trying to get to the same end.
+And so when I keep thinking about, and I believe it is the answer to the question you asked, because in every organization whether it’s the church or outside, there is the challenge of how do we get people singing from the same piece of music so that we’re singing in harmony with each other, trying to get to the same end?

 That’s really tricky, Kurt.
 It’s tricky in the church and it’s tricky out of church.
 It’s tricky in our homes because we are fundamentally different human beings with completely different lenses.
 [00:15:01] And I don’t get your lens and you don’t get mine, so how on earth do we blend and get a 360-degree perspective when our view and our vision is so completely opposite?
 So I think it’s the first and challenging place is for us to understand oneness because that’s really where the Savior’s point in this, and it’s where we’ve got to get.